-Many lighthouses are tall brick or stone conical towers, such as the Little Sable tower , and most folks think of this shape when they think of lighthouses.
-The photo below on the left is yet another of this type – this is the YAQUINA HEAD lighthouse on the Oregon Coast.
-The middle picture is also a common type – the light is housed in a structure, called the “Lantern”, that rises out of the roof of the keeper’s house.
+Many lighthouses are tall brick or stone conical towers, such as the Little Sable tower shown on the main lighthouse page.
+Most folks think of this shape when they think of lighthouses.
+The first photo below shows another of this type – the YAQUINA HEAD lighthouse on the Oregon coast.
+The lower two photos are also of common types.
+In the first, the light is housed in a structure, called the “Lantern”, that rises out of the roof of the keeper’s house.
 This one, YAQUINA BAY, is also in Oregon.
-Another common type is seen in the photo on the right.
+Another common type is seen in the second photo.
 This is the WHITEFISH POINT lighthouse, on Lake Superior, just west of Sault Ste.
 Marie.
 There are also lighthouses built completely offshore, on a rock ledge, or a created concrete caisson.
 Use the “Lighthouse Friends” link below to view Minot’s Ledge in Massachusetts, or Tillamook Rock in Oregon.

-Along the way we have learned much about lighthouses, their operation, history, and lore, and would like to share it with you.
-So this page will include some lighthouse information and lore, as well as photos of all of the places we’ve been, and links to some very interesting websites about lighthouses too.
+We have learned much about lighthouses, their operation, history, and lore, and would like to share it with you.
+So these pages will include some lighthouse information and lore, as well as photos of all of the places we’ve been, and links to some very interesting websites about lighthouses too.
 Then you too can claim to be a “Pharologist”, one who studies lighthouses.

 Interested in lighthouses and their history?
 Consider subscribing to the “Lighthouse Digest,” a bi-monthly magazine chock-full of informative articles and historic photos.
 Visit the “Lighthouse Digest” website.